phegel/Interjob-communication-IJC-Demo/README.md

 Other Sync-Tools just work from Caché/IRIS to Caché/IRIS.
-If you need to synchronize your data to some external DB you require some other solution.
+Synchronizing your data to some external DB you requires some other solution.

 The solution is available in Caché/IRIS since quite some time and works excellent.
 *^OBJ.DSTIME* does the magic.
 https://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=D2IMP_ch_current#D2IMP_C23869